-- 1 and 1/2 cups vegetables - e.g. broccoli, carrot, zucchini, cauliflower, mushrooms, peas, corn - diced as necessary*
+- 1 and 1/2 cups non-starchy vegetables thickly diced e.g. broccoli, zucchini, asparagus, carrot, peas, cauliflower, mushrooms

-- extra virgin olive oil - for frying and greasing baking dish (you can alternatively use coconut oil or butter)
+- extra virgin olive oil for frying and for greasing baking dish

 - Preheat oven to 160 C and lightly grease a baking dish/pie dish with olive oil.
 I typically use a shallow round pie dish approximately 23 cm in diameter; this is what I used for the frittata pictured.

 - Whisk together the eggs, milk, salt and pepper and set aside.